Photo by Julie Clopper

 - Fights tax laws that would support local economies.
 In 2018, Amazon faced scrutiny when it paid zero dollars in federal income taxes on its $11 billion profits and even received $129 million in tax rebates.
 The USA Today documented how Amazon raised hundreds of thousands of dollars in a faux grassroots campaign called “No Tax on Jobs” in Seattle.
 Though in 2020, Seattle passed the “Jumpstart Seattle” tax, which increases payroll taxes on the biggest businesses, including Amazon.

 - Raked in billions in taxpayer subsidies for its new headquarters buildings in Virginia, despite being worth over $1 trillion.
 Investigators at The Intercept reported that Amazon’s “HQ2” will cost Virginia taxpayers $4.6 billion, twice as much as the company stated.
 The Washington Post reported it would cost taxpayers $2.5 billion, but that still means one of the world’s most valuable companies is tapping taxpayers’ money to build a headquarters that will create a lot of negative impacts for local residents.

-Or try shopping online directly from green businesses through our Green Pages – with hundreds of businesses and thousands of products to choose from.
+- Try shopping online directly from green businesses in our Green Pages – with hundreds of businesses and thousands of products to choose from.

 - Check out our Sustainable Alternatives to Amazon.